Are looking for the step-by-step installation of Windows 10 from your USB flash drive on both old or new computer? You are in the right place.

-- Note: Every manufacturer may have different key to enter into BIOS, for instance in Dell computers we press F2 repeatedly after a restart to enter into BIOS, so if you don’t know how to access your computer BIOS, search on Google like, How to Access BIOS on “Your Computer’s brand” like HP, DELL, Lenovo etc.
+Note: Computer brands may have different key to enter into BIOS.
+For example, in Dell computers you press F2 repeatedly after a restart to enter into BIOS.
+If you don’t know how to access your computer BIOS, search on Google with your brand and model names.

-- Once you enter into BIOS, use the arrow keys to go to Boot menu.
+- Once you enter into BIOS, use the Arrow Keys of your keyboard to go to Boot menu.

-- Move the USB drive to top, so when next time computer will start, it will boot from USB drive.
+- Move the USB drive to top.
+When next time computer will start, it will boot from USB drive.

 - Here I have used ‘+’ and ‘-‘ button to move the options up and down.

-- You can see that USB drive is at top.
+- You can see that the USB drive is moved to top.

 - Press Enter on Yes.

-- After step 2, when computer will be restart, you will see Windows Setup.
+- When computer will be restarted you will see Windows Setup.

-- Choose your desired language, Time and currency format & Keyboard.
+- Choose Windows Language, Time and currency format & Keyboard or input method.

 - If you have a Windows activation key, enter here.
-If you don’t have a Windows activation key click, “I don’t have a product key.”.
+If you don’t have a Windows activation key click on, “I don’t have a product key“.

 - Choose the version of Windows 10.
 Most common version is Windows 10 Pro.